acode/FunctionScript/README.md

 You can break down the reason for the development of FunctionScript into a few key points:

+- Modern developers and people being introduced to software development for the first time are often trying to build web-native scripts.
+It is *exceedingly* difficult to go from "zero to API" in less than a few hours, writing code is just the first step of many.
+We'd like it to be the first and only step.

 - No true standards around APIs have ever been built or enforced in a rigorous manner across the industry.
-Primarily, opinions around SOAP, REST and GraphQL requests have been built into **frameworks and tools** instead of a **language specification**.
+Primarily, opinions around SOAP, REST and GraphQL requests have been built into **frameworks and tools** instead of a **language specification**, increasing the cognitive overhead required to ship functional web-based software.

-- Companies like Stripe and Twilio which have built and enforced their own API development paradigms internally have unlocked massive developer audiences in short timeframes.
+- Companies like Stripe and Twilio which have built and enforced their own API development paradigms internally have unlocked massive developer audiences in short timeframes, indicating the power of treating web APIs as a first-class citizen of development.

 - [Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing),
-  specifically the Function-as-a-Service model of web-based computation has made API development significantly more accessible.
+  specifically the Function-as-a-Service model of web-based computation, has made API development significantly more accessible but has not brought us over the "last-mile" hump.

 - JavaScript, specifically Node.js, is an ideal target for API development standardization due to its accessibility (front-end and back-end), growth trajectory, and flexibility.
+Most new developers are introduced to JavaScript out of necessity.

-- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript extends JavaScript with very little overhead to add Types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.
+- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript helps newer entrants to software development by extending JavaScript with very little overhead to add Types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.

 With FunctionScript, it's our goal to develop a language specification for building APIs that automatically provides a number of necessary features without